Code-Institute-Submissions/RicardoMor98-Project1/README.md

 ## Special Thanks

 - Thanks to the open-source community for creating resources and tools that made this project possible.

+- Thanks to Sérgio Ferreira for helping with issues and guide through the project.

+- Thanks to Dani Dudley for support during the project.

 - Special thanks to Mentor-Antonio Rodriguez  for his guidance and support throughout the project.